youpele52/clai/README.md

 ```
-cargo run "your query"
+cargo run q "your query"
 ```

 * By default the set constraint is "Answer with at most five sentences.".
 Since, it is a terminal based AI program, it's best to keep answers concise.
 However to change this by adding one more argument.
 Like so:

 ```
-cargo run "your query" "your custom constraint"
+cargo run q "your query" -c "your custom constraint"
 ```